Ramesh Chand Bind

-Ramesh Chand Bind (born 7 March 1974) is an Indian politician and a member of the Bharatiya Janata Party (BJP).
+Ramesh Chand Bind (born 7 March 1974) is an Indian politician and a member of the Samajwadi Party (SP).
 He was elected to the 17th Lok Sabha in the 2019 Indian general election, representing the Bhadohi Lok Sabha constituency in Uttar Pradesh.

 Early life

 Bind was born on 7 March 1974 to Ram Chander and Chhabiya Devi in Mirzapur, Uttar Pradesh.
 He is married to Samudra Bind, with whom he has two daughters and a son.
 He lives in Itwa village in Mirzapur district of Uttar Pradesh.
 As per his election affidavit, he is qualified up to High School from S.A.B.H.S.
 School, Chandaipur, Mirzapur in 1988.
 However, his official profile states that he has the educational qualification of Bachelor of Ayurveda, Medicine and Surgery degree.

 Controversies

 During the 2019 Indian general election, an alleged video went viral on social media in which Bind is being heard delivering a provocative speech against the upper caste Brahmin community.
 Bind was also being heard of selectively thrashing Brahmin community members wearing janeu and burning down a police station.
 A case of hurting religious sentiment and promoting enmity between different groups was registered against him.
 Bind, however, stated that the video was fake.